 Use the Feedback link to request a user account.
 You’ll be sent login details by e-mail.

-An avatar is an icon used to represent a person in cyberspace… To create an avatar for use across all WordPress blogs use the Gravatar service (to create a Globally Recognised Avatar), or send the image you want to use to the Sterling Adventures webmaster to have a local avatar created for you.
+An avatar is an icon used to represent a person in cyberspace… To create an avatar for use across all WordPress blogs use the Gravatar service to create a globally recognised Avatar.

 - Write your post,

 - Set the categories and optionally add tags to your post,